 It’s better not to do that since it’s got eggs and milk.

-It’s safer to place it in the refrigerator as soon as it cools down — about two hours from taking it off the heat.
+It’s safer to place it in the refrigerator when it cools down — about two hours after taking it off the heat.

-Once it’s cold, place it in an airtight container, then keep it in the refrigerator — it’s suitable for 3 to 4 days.
+Once it’s cold, place arroz doce in an airtight container, then keep it in the refrigerator — it’s suitable for 3 to 4 days.

-Yes, but make sure you store it in a tight, freezer-proof container first, then place it in the freezer for more extended storage.
+Yes, but store it in a tight, freezer-proof container first, then place it in the freezer for more extended storage.

 Looks absolutely delicious right?
-Give arroz doce a try, and let me know what you think in the comment section below!
+So, give arroz doce a try, and let me know what you think in the comment section below!

 Arroz Doce Recipe (Portuguese Rice Pudding)